 - Arm yourself with a support system of people who can be there for you in different ways.
 PanCAN’s Survivor and Caregiver Network can help.
-Having the support of caregivers, family, friends, healthcare professionals and a Patient Central Associate is important to address and manage your needs.
+Having the support of caregivers, family, friends, healthcare professionals and Patient Central is important to address and manage your needs.

 Take a look at PanCAN’s comprehensive list of recommended questions for your healthcare team.